 Actors may aspire to play Hamlet, but it’s far more likely they’ll land the role of Dickens’ miserable miser.
 Everyone from the Fonze to Frasier and from Captain Picard to Beavis has portrayed Scrooge in name or type.
 And on this list you’ll find classic retellings, musical productions, Saturday morning cartoons, and even some veddy, veddy British silliness.
 In other words, something for everyone because, as we all know, it’s god bless us … EVERY ONE.

 Now, touch my robe.
-No, the one I’m wearing.
+Don’t ask questions.
 Time is short, and we have a lot to see.